-The Town is currently working on plans and specifications for a new water main feed to our Croton Park Colony water storage tanks.
+The Town is currently working with Westchester County to obtain permits for the installation of a new water main feed to our Croton Park Colony water storage tanks.
 This will allow the filling of our storage tanks directly from the 24" Northern Westchester Joint Water Works transmission main that exists along the Route 202/35 corridor.